Cat: Etymology and naming

 The English puss, extended as pussy and pussycat, is attested from the 16th century and may have been introduced from Dutch poes or from Low German puuskatte, related to Swedish kattepus, or Norwegian pus, pusekatt.
 Similar forms exist in Lithuanian puižė and Irish puisín or puiscín.
-The etymology of this word is unknown, but it may have arisen from a sound used to attract a cat.
+The etymology is unknown, but it may be an onomatopoeia from using a sound to attract a cat.

-A male cat is called a tom or tomcat (or a gib, if neutered).
-A female is called a queen (or a molly, if spayed), especially in a cat-breeding context.
-A juvenile cat is referred to as a kitten.
-In Early Modern English, the word kitten was interchangeable with the now-obsolete word catling.
-A group of cats can be referred to as a clowder or a glaring.
+A male cat is called a tom, tommy or tomcat (or a gib, if neutered).
+A female is called a queen (or sometimes a molly, if spayed).
+Some sources write that queen refers solely to unspayed cats that are in an estrous cycle.
+A juvenile cat is referred to as a kitten (shortened to kitty in British English), a term interchangeable with the now-obsolete word catling in Early Modern English.
+A group of cats can be referred to as a clowder, a glaring, or a colony.

 Taxonomy

 The scientific name Felis catus was proposed by Carl Linnaeus in 1758 for a domestic cat.
 Felis catus domesticus was proposed by Johann Christian Polycarp Erxleben in 1777.
 Felis daemon proposed by Konstantin Satunin in 1904 was a black cat from the Transcaucasus, later identified as a domestic cat.

-In 2003, the International Commission on Zoological Nomenclature ruled that the domestic cat is a distinct species, namely Felis catus.

-In 2007, it was considered a subspecies, F. silvestris catus, of the European wildcat (F. silvestris) following results of phylogenetic research.
-In 2017, the IUCN Cat Classification Taskforce followed the recommendation of the ICZN in regarding the domestic cat as a distinct species, Felis catus.
+In 2003, the International Commission on Zoological Nomenclature conserved the name silvestris Erxleben 1777 for the wildcat, but did not suppress catus Linnaeus 1758.
+In 2007, the modern domesticated subspecies F. silvestris catus was sampled worldwide and considered to have probably descended from the African wildcat (F. lybica), following results of phylogenetic research.
+In 2017, the IUCN Cat Classification Taskforce, following the recommendation of Gentry et al. (2004) that names based on domestic forms be used for domestic derivatives of wild species, regarded the domestic cat as a distinct species, Felis catus.